Ficool

 "He and his goons dumped coffee on my brother's bike and kicked it."

-Lita squeezed her cup hard, any harder, and she would have shattered it in her hands.
+Lita squeezed her cup hard; any harder, and she would have shattered it in her hands.

 "He trashed Isaac's bike.
 That son of a bitch!
-Does he know how important that bike is to you?
+Does he not know how important that bike is to you?
 That's the last memory of him and Amelia before they passed.
 Please tell me you stuck him like the pig he is!"

 Lita giggled at the idea.
 "Revenge of the nerd's pens!"
-She said, making them both laugh at the lousy must joke.
-Her break was over, she left to pick up the check for Ash, even sneaking a small doggie bag of chicken tenders for him to take home.
+She said, making them both laugh at the joke.
+Her break was over; she left to pick up the check for Ash, even sneaking a small doggie bag of chicken tenders for him to take home.
 Ash gave her the money and asked her to keep the change.
 Lita handed him his check, bag, and a napkin.

 Ash smirked, reading it.
 He knew too well how Lita felt; he just wasn't ready for a relationship with how poor he was, let alone his best friend, who deserved better than him.